limbernie/limbernie.github.io/_posts/2019-11-17-networked-htb-walkthrough.md

 ![a23e4e9b.png](/assets/images/posts/networked-htb-walkthrough/a23e4e9b.png)
 </a>

-Let\'s [upgrade](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/) our shell to full TTY.
+Let's [upgrade](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/) our shell to full TTY.

 The file `user.txt` is at `guly`'s home directory.